-If you were summoned to appear at the Mammoth Lakes courthouse on Monday, June 10th , group #373 this trial is proceeding as scheduled and you WILL need to appear.
+If you were summoned to appear at the Mammoth Lakes courthouse on Monday, December 2nd, group #383, this trial has been vacated and you DO NOT need to appear.

-There are currently no pending jury panels scheduled in Bridgeport.
+There are currently no pending jury trials scheduled for the Bridgeport courthouse.

 You can also check the status of pending jury panels by visiting our Facebook page at www.facebook.com/MonoCourt